ohsungsik/LeetHub-2.0/README.md

 - Customizable push frequency and repository structure.

 ## Changes in this Fork
-- New Upload Location: Solutions are now uploaded to the leetcode folder in your repository.
+- New Upload Location: Solutions are now uploaded to the leetcode/problem difficulty (Easy, Medium, Hard, Unknown) folder in your repository.

 ## Installation
 - Run "npm run setup" to install the developer dependencies